 Snapchat isn’t as universal as the social media platforms mentioned above.
 If you are targeting a young demographic, it can be a great tool for getting them to notice your brand.

-This video-based social platform became a booming sensation in 2019 with 614 million app downloads.
+This video-based social platform became a booming sensation in 2019, with 614 million app downloads.
 TikTok mostly boasts pre-teen and teen demographics.
-People use this platform to create short entertaining clips.
+People use this platform to create short, entertaining clips.

 This is currently an experimental ground for businesses.
-With its growing popularity companies are jumping on board to try it out.
+With its growing popularity, companies are jumping on board to try it out.
 So if your brand approach is casual and fun, this platform is worth including in your social media marketing strategy.

-Pick the Right Time
+Pick the right time

-Whether you’re building your social media strategy for the first time or updating yours for 2020, the tips mentioned above will help you to better connect with your audience across different platforms.
+Whether you’re building your social media strategy for the first time or updating yours for 2024, the tips mentioned above will help you to better connect with your audience across different platforms.
 Make sure to constantly track your progress and watch out for possible improvements.